 Is It Safe to Travel to Bhutan in 2026?

 Bhutan is currently rated Level 1 — Exercise Normal Precautions by the U.S. Department of State.
 Exercise normal precautions in Bhutan.
-Enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts from the U.S. Embassy.
+Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts from the U.S. Embassy and make it easier to locate you in an emergency.
 Review the Country Security Report for Bhutan and the CDC page for the latest Travel Health Information.
 Prepare a contingency plan for emergency situations and review the International Traveler Checklist.
-It is highly recommended to buy insurance before you travel.
+It is highly recommended to buy insurance before you travel, including evacuation assistance, medical insurance, and trip cancellation coverage.

 Traveler Impact